simplito/privmx-endpoint-kotlin/README.md

 Before build your project you have to attach PrivMX Endpoint native libraries to Android build process by adding them to jniLibs sourceSet directory (`src/main/jniLibs` by default) for each architecture.

-**You can download pre-compiled zipped native binaries for each supported Android platform from [GitHub Releases](https://github.com/simplito/privmx-endpoint-kotlin/releases).**
+**You can download pre-compiled zipped native binaries for each supported Android architecture from [GitHub Releases](https://github.com/simplito/privmx-endpoint-kotlin/releases).**

 #### Required permissions
 PrivMX Endpoint requires to add the following permissions to your AndroidManifest.xml: